 Website: Pacific Coastal Airlines

 Phone Number: 800-663-2872 (toll-free) or (604) 273-8666

 Vancouver Island is accessed by ferry service from the mainland.
 The most direct route is via the town of Nanaimo.
 Ferry service is from the Horseshoe Bay terminal located in a northwestern suburb of Vancouver and from the Tsawwassen terminal south of Vancouver.
 The drive from Nanaimo to Port Hardy is approximately 5 hours at a leisurely pace.
 The ferries can be busy during holiday periods, so we recommend that you reserve in advance if you are driving to Vancouver Island.
-Port Hardy is also the departure point for ferries to Prince Rupert, Queen Charlotte Islands and Bella Coola.
+Port Hardy is also the departure point for ferries to Prince Rupert, Haida Gwaii and Bella Coola.

 Website: BC Ferries

 Phone Number: 888-223-3779 (toll-free) or (250) 386-3431

 Vehicle Reservations: 888-724-5223 (toll-free) or (604) 444-2890

 If you are driving up from the United States, crossing the border into Canada requires no special procedures but proof of citizenship is now required.
 Travel time from Seattle to Port Hardy is approximately 12 – 14 hours.

 Quarterdeck Inn & Marina Resort: Hotel located on the fishing boat marina at Port Hardy.
 1-877-902-0459 (toll-free) or (250) 902-0455.